dtcenter/METcalcpy/docs/Contributors_Guide/index.rst

    build_html

-* Verify that there aren’t any error messages in the output
+* Verify that there aren’t any warnings or error messages in the output

 * Newly build documentation resides in the *METcalcpy/docs/_build/html/docs* directory